pneumono/xamarin-practicum/README.md

 # xamarin-practicum
 Simple automated deployment script of a PayPal REST API demo app on both CentOS 7 and Ubuntu 14.04.2 LTS.

-This script assumes the following environment under CentOS 7:
+This script assumes that the machine is running either:
- - Clean, minimal install (image used in testing was CentOS-7-x86_64-DVD-1503-01.iso)
+ - CentOS 7
- - Only package assumed to be install on top of the base system is git (to download this in the first place)
+ - Ubuntu 14.04.2 LTS
- - User is local, or on one of the trusted subnets (10.0.0.0/8, 172.0.0.0/8, 192.168.0.0/16)
+and that only git is installed on top of the base system (though if the script isn't being deployed from git this is unnecessary).
+All other dependencies required for deployment will be installed.
+MySQL root password will be printed at the end of the install.

-This script will be updated for Ubuntu 14.04.2 LTS shortly.
+Simply run ./deploy.sh, and the script will detect the OS and set everything up.